 - Artists: Wolfgang Buttress

-- Location: Milan Expo 2015 / Royal Botanical Gardens at Kew, London
+- Location: Milan Expo 2015 (later relocated to the Royal Botanical Gardens at Kew, London)

 - Produced by: Simmonds Studio, architectural practice BDP, Stage One